haiwen/seafile-admin-docs/manual/config/roles_permissions.md

 - `role_quota` is used to set quota for a certain role of users.
 For example, we can set the quota of employee to 100G by adding `'role_quota': '100g'`, and leave other role of users to the default quota.

+    !!! tip "After set `role_quote`, it will be take affect once a user with such a role loggin into Seafile.
+You can also manually change `seafile-db.RoleQuota`, if you want to see the effect immediately.

 - `can_add_public_repo` is to set whether a role can create a public library, default is `False`.

     !!! tip "Since version 11.0.9 pro, `can_share_repo` is added to limit users' ability to share a library"